onurartan/magic-toast/README.md

 [Magic Toast](https://toast.trymagic.xyz/) is an opinionated toast component for React.
 You can read more about why and how it was built [here](trymagic.xyz/blog/magic-toast-use).

+> we recommend using the latest and stabile version 0.1.9

 ## Usage

 To start using the library, install it in your project: